kshnn/Talking-bot/README.md

   2.pyttsx3                   -----pip install pyttsx3
   3.3SpeechRecognition          ---- pip install SpeechRecognition

-Note: Download 'dq.sqlite3' file provided along with the program place it in the same directry  in order to run correctly.
+Note: Download 'dq.sqlite3' file provided along with the program and place it in the same directry  in order to run correctly.

 reference:https://realpython.com/python-speech-recognition/